5 most common beliefs among women dealing with vaginismus

 3. ‘There is something wrong with me.
 I am alone is this struggle’

 There is little awareness of vaginismus in our society, as well as the increased taboo surrounding women’s bodies and sexual wellbeing.
 Due to this, a lot of women end up not being able to discuss or disclose their struggles with others.
 This often leads us to believe that we are alone in our struggle, and that there may be something wrong with us.
 However, it appears that a lot of women experience difficulties with sexual wellbeing, especially in areas where there is poor sex-education.
+If you or someone you know is dealing with vaginismus or any other sexual health issue, it is important to remember that you are not alone, and there are resources and professionals available to guide you towards healing.

 4. ‘Penetration is the only form of intimacy.
 A couple may not be truly satisfied without it’